CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

     write('pw-si-' + str(i) + '.in',conf, format='espresso-in',input_data=input_qe, pseudopotentials=pseudopotentials)
 ```

+Let's type `python perturbations.py` to generate QE input files.
 Accordingly, you should make a change in the job script file as well:
 ```
 for i in `seq 0 99`
 do